JellehBelleh/ip/README.md

-# ubis.Ubis project template
+# Ubis project template

 This is a project template for a greenfield Java project.
-It's named ubis.Ubis.
+It's named Ubis.
 Given below are instructions on how to use it.

 ## Setting up in Intellij